Q42/meteor-continuous-deployment/README.md

 Last but not least, there was still some work to be done to let __Travis__ _safely_ (test and) deploy our Meteor project to different environments depending on the branch.

 ## Setup

+_This entire setup assumes you have downloaded all the files and folders from this repository into your meteor project_

 ### 01. Multiple MUP management

 To give you a heads up, and to make you understand why you are going to setup the things you are about to setup, first an explanation on how to use the manage.sh script.